If you could know the truth about the threat of climate change

-Climate scientists are more than 95 percent certain that human influence has been the dominant cause of global warming since 1950.
+Climate scientists are more than 95 percent certain that human influence has been the dominant cause of global warming.
 They are about as sure of this as they are that cigarette smoke causes cancer.

-One of the inherent issues with mankind is our amazing thinking power.
-We are gifted to imagine things beyond reality.
-We can build very strong theories and beliefs about what we imagine.
+Humans are gifted with amazing thinking power.
+We can imagine things beyond palpable reality and we can build very strong theories and beliefs about what we imagine.

-As with most government and scientific communications, a lot of short form buzzwords / acronyms prevail.
+As with most government initiatives and scientific communications, a lot of short form buzzwords / acronyms prevail and some of these can be confusing.

-So it is with this piece – but be not dismayed.
-Help is on the way… reading on, you will hopefully digest some alphabet soup such as UNFCCC, IPPC, COP26, PNAS RCP8.5.
+So it is with reading this article – but be not dismayed.
+Help is on the way… you will hopefully have no problem digesting some alphabet soup such as UNFCCC, IPPC, COP26, PNAS RCP8.5.

 97% of scientist agree that climate change is real and accelerated by human contribution.
 Earth’s climate has been changing throughout history.
 Just in the last 800,000 years, there have been eight cycles of ice ages and warmer periods, with the end of the last ice age about 11,700 years ago marking the beginning of the modern climate era — with human civilization and the Industrial Revolution.